romeelk/CKAD/helm.md

 ## Getting started

 Helm is organized into charts.
-Helm charts are temmplates that you configure to package your applications into releases that can be deployed into a Kubernertes cluster
+Helm charts are templates that you configure to package your applications into releases that can be deployed into a Kubernertes cluster.

 ## Helm repositories

-Helm organized charts to install (community created) into repositories
+Helm organizes charts to install into repositories.

 For example bitnami is a helm repository you can use.